RickyOnGit/font-performance-control/README.md

 google-map, file css, file js, jquery, what do you want, with the aim to lighten the client's operations and also
 to hide any API keys.
 How you can see, I have used the curl_multi_init() istead of curl_init(), this because, probably, in the future
-I will add some other external resource to be loaded simultaneously..<br><br>
+I will add some other external resource to be loaded simultaneously, changing something in the main class.<br><br>
 <strong>CLASS USAGE:</strong><br>
 $ref= new Fontperformance;<br>
 $ref->fontdisplay("https://fonts.googleapis.com/css?family=Montserrat+Alternates%3A300%2C500","fallback");<br>